Life Cycle Assessment

-Life Cycle Assessment (LCA) was developed over the last years as a tool enabling the identification and assessment of the environmental impacts associated with a product, process, or activity by quantifying raw materials, energy and waste it releases into air, water and soil.
+Life Cycle Assessments (LCA) were developed over the last years as a tool enabling the identification and assessment of the environmental impacts associated with a product, process, or activity by quantifying raw materials, energy and waste it releases into the air, water and soil.

-In the case of Industrial Minerals, the LCA covers the extraction, processing, manufacturing, distribution, use and disposal steps, including transportation, along the entire supply chain (i.e. upstream and downstream).
+In the case of Industrial Minerals Europe, the LCA covers the extraction, processing, manufacturing, distribution, use and disposal steps, including transportation, along the entire supply chain (i.e. upstream and downstream).
 It allows estimating the environmental impacts resulting from all stages in the product life cycle.

 ISO 14040-14044 standards determine the generic framework for conducting an LCA.
-There are 4 main steps to be considered while conducting a LCA:
+There are four main steps to be considered while conducting an LCA:

 - Goal and scope definition;